microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/conversion.rst

 Customizing the conversion process
 ----------------------------------

-In the basic conversion process, Office Online will create a new file each time a user attempts to edit a file in a binary file format.
+In the basic conversion process, |wac| will create a new file each time a user attempts to edit a file in a binary file format.
 For example, consider this scenario:

 #.
-A user opens a binary file named :file:`File.doc` in the Office Online viewer.
+A user opens a binary file named :file:`File.doc` in the |wac| viewer.
 #.
-The user clicks the :guilabel:`Edit` button in the Office Online viewer.
+The user clicks the :guilabel:`Edit` button in the |wac| viewer.
 #.
-The conversion process is started, and Office Online calls :ref:`PutRelativeFile` on the host, creating a newly
+The conversion process is started, and |wac| calls :ref:`PutRelativeFile` on the host, creating a newly
     converted file, :file:`File.docx`.
 #.
 The user edits the newly converted document, then ends the editing session.
 #.
-Later, the user returns and opens the original binary file, :file:`File.doc`, in the Office Online viewer.
+Later, the user returns and opens the original binary file, :file:`File.doc`, in the |wac| viewer.

 At this point, the user may be confused as to why the changes made earlier are not in the document.
-If the user attempts to edit the file again, Office Online will again convert it and create a *second* converted file, for example :file:`File1.docx`.
+If the user attempts to edit the file again, |wac| will again convert it and create a *second* converted file, for example :file:`File1.docx`.

 This can be very confusing for users depending on how the user experience within the host UI is designed.
 Thus, it is